 If you’re running consideration or awareness campaigns where the order of the cards isn’t integral to the appearance and function of the ad, this option can help improve ad performance.

-However, if you’re using the carousel ads to collect data about what products, benefits, or features your customers click on most, you’ll need to leave this option disabled at least until you’ve gathered enough data for your other purposes.
+However, if you’re using the carousel ads to collect data about what products, benefits, or features your customers click on most, you’ll need to leave this option disabled until you’ve gathered enough data for your other purposes.
 Once Facebook moves one card to the front, it may skew clicks in favor of that card simply because it’s first in the carousel.

 Finishing on a profile picture